TechnicalDC/latex-templates/typst/main.typ

     performed the ant deployment in the environment.
   - Executed development and integration workflows via SVN and provided technical support by troubleshooting Linux server issues.
-  - Led a team of developers, providing guidance, task allocation, and technical mentorship to ensure timely project delivery.
 ]

 #experience(